 (SOLDATOV signs an order forbidding him to leave Tallinn.)

-THIRD INTERROGATION: September 3rd, 1969.
+September 3rd, 1969.
 In the Special Department of the KGB for the Baltic Fleet, 8 Toompea Street, senior investigator Captain Bodunov.

 BODUNOV.
 We are not satisfied with your evidence to the Estonian KGB I hope you’ve seen sense.